Appeals Court Rejects Trump Challenge of Pennsylvania Race

 U.S. District Judge Matthew Brann had said the campaign's error-filled complaint, “like Frankenstein’s Monster, has been haphazardly stitched together” and denied Giuliani the right to amend it for a second time.

-The 3rd U.S. Circuit Court of Appeals called that decision justified.
-The three judges on the panel were all appointed by Republican presidents. including Bibas, a former University of Pennsylvania law professor appointed by Trump.
+The 3rd U.S. Circuit Court of Appeals called any revisions “futile.”
+Chief Judge D. Brooks Smith and Judge Michael Chagares were on the panel with Bibas, a former University of Pennsylvania law professor.
 Trump’s sister, Judge Maryanne Trump Barry, sat on the court for 20 years, retiring in 2019.

 “Voters, not lawyers, choose the president.
 Ballots, not briefs, decide elections,” Bibas said in the opinion, which also denied the campaign's request to stop the state from certifying its results, a demand he called “breathtaking.”

-In fact, Pennsylvania officials had certified their vote count Monday for President-elect Joe Biden, who defeated Trump by more than 80,000 votes in the state.
+In fact, Pennsylvania officials had announced Tuesday that they had certified their vote count for President-elect Joe Biden, who defeated Trump by more than 80,000 votes in the state.
 Nationally, Biden and running mate Kamala Harris garnered nearly 80 million votes, a record in U.S. presidential elections.

 Trump has said he hopes the Supreme Court will intervene in the race as it did in 2000, when its decision to stop the recount in Florida gave the election to Republican George W. Bush.
 On Nov.
 5, as the vote count continued, Trump posted a tweet saying the “U.S. Supreme Court should decide!”